hapax/hapax.github.io/assets/psychology-time.md

 measured by $\lambda$, "changes" at that rate.
 The "change" has nothing to do with the present or what exists though, it is just a tautology about coordinates.

+Perhaps there is some "universal proper time" $\lambda$, labelling the current slice $\Sigma(\lambda)$.
+How quickly does it change?
+I suppose 1 unit of $\lambda$ per unit of $\lambda$, just as we seem to go forward in time 1 second per second.
+But clearly, this answer is just a tautology about our coordinates!
+If presentism is correct, we can only say that the *things change* but there is no non-tautological way of saying how quickly.

+Of course, we could define some secondary time which measures "how long" the slices exist, but it is clearly unobservable, leads to a infinite regress (since we now need to consider the "present" in our creation and destruction process), and is in any event unnecessary for presentism.
+All that matters is that existence uniquely specifies a slice.

+Perhaps the process is something like a computer program.